 Holland Township School promotes academic excellence through the alignment of curriculum and materials with the New Jersey Core Curriculum Content Standards and the New Jersey Literacy Standards.
 Curriculum committees meet to discuss research-based practices, assessments and student achievement.
 Through the integration of curriculum units, students experience continuous learning across disciplines.
 Our reading program uses a balanced literacy approach.
 Formal instruction in math includes problem solving and computation with students at the middle level having the opportunity to complete Algebra I. Students in grades K-2 are introduced to Spanish through songs, games and stories.
 Our students begin introductory Spanish in third grade and all students in grade eight complete Spanish I.

 Technology is a component of the daily instructional program.
 The district houses two computer laboratories as well as controlled internet access in every classroom.
 Students are engaged in educational research in their classrooms through the use of laptop computers, iPads, and other portable learning devices.
 Classroom teachers utilize SmartBoards to create meaningful, interactive lessons.
 Students in grades 4-8 use Chomebooks daily as part of our 1:1 implementation.
 Our students are able to expand their learning beyond the classroom by collaborating with students from other districts and across the globe by utilizing online communication tools.

 The Holland Township School community recognizes the arts as being essential to the development of the whole student.
 Encore programs include physical education, art, Academic and Creative Enrichment (ACE), instrumental and vocal music and library media.
 Co curricular activities include Drama, Robotics, Science Club, the Technology Student Association, Student Council and Helping Hands as well as a full range of athletics.
-Student recognition programs include Random Acts of Kindness, the Honorable Warrior Luncheon and Star Reader Program.
+Student recognition programs include Random Acts of Kindness and the Star Reader Program.
 Field trips are planned for each grade level to provide students with experiences that enrich their academic program.
 Student presentations are a regular occurrence at Board of Education meetings.